Energy Transport Among Highly-Polarized Atoms: Experiment

-Our experiment makes use of $^{85}$Rb atoms that are cooled and confined in a magneto-optical trap.
+Our experiment, shown in Fig.~\ref{fig:electrodes}, uses $^{85}$Rb atoms that are cooled and confined in a magneto-optical trap.
 With the trapping laser driving the $5s \rightarrow 5p$ cycling transition, we use two additional lasers to excite Rydberg atoms.
 One laser operates at 776~nm to drive the $5p \rightarrow 5d$ transition and the other excites from $5d$ to states with $nf$ character at 1265~nm.
+The 780~nm and 776~nm lasers each have a linewidth of roughly 100~kHz and are locked to the appropriate transitions using saturated absorption spectroscopy and Doppler free electromagnetically induced transparency respectively.
+The frequency of the 1265~nm laser is locked to a Fabry-Perot cavity with a long term drift of a few MHz over the 24 hour period of a typical data run.
+The 776~nm and 1265~nm lasers are overlapped and focused through the MOT, creating a cylindrical volume of Rydberg excitation roughly 0.5~mm long with a diameter of 50~$\mu$m.

 Figure~\ref{fig:starkmap}(a) shows a Stark map for the region of interest.
-We must first find the desired Stark state.
-This is done by locking the frequency of the 1265~nm laser so that it can excite states at an energy just below the zero-field high-$\ell$ $n=34$ manifold.
-We then measure the number of excited Rydberg atoms as the field is increased as shown in Fig.~\ref{fig:starkmap}(b).
-For this experiment we chose the state that tunes into resonance at 7.15~V/cm for this excitation energy.
-For this initial state, neighboring clusters are nearly harmonically spaced and the spacings of states within each cluster is small.
-Once the desired state is found, the static electric field remains fixed at this value.
+We must first find the desired Stark cluster.
+This is done by locking the frequency of the 1265~nm laser to an energy just below the zero-field high-$\ell$ $n=34$ manifold.
+We then measure the number of excited Rydberg atoms as the field is increased, as shown in Fig.~\ref{fig:starkmap}(b).
+Each peak in this figure represents a cluster of Stark states tuning into resonance with the 1265~nm laser at a particular static electric field.
+The zero field $f$ character is spread across the Stark manifold, even at low field, allowing excitation of a broad range of clusters.
+In this experiment we chose the cluster that tunes into resonance at 7.15~V/cm.
+For this initial cluster, neighboring clusters are nearly harmonically spaced and the spacings of energy levels within each cluster is small.
+We do not have sufficient excitation resolution to resolve the energy levels within a cluster, so our initial state is a mixture of all energy levels within this cluster.
+Once the desired cluster is found, the static electric field remains fixed at this value.